philfv9/spmf/README.md

   <img src="images/spmf-server.png" alt="SPMF-Server framework" width="600">
 </div>

-This can be useful to run SPMF on a remote machine and query it from a client or integrate it into a web application or microservice.
+This can be useful to run SPMF on a remote machine and query it from a client, from the browser or integrate it into a web application or microservice.
-Currently, the servers can be used with the [SPMF Server Python CLI and GUI clients](https://github.com/philfv9/spmf-server-pythonclient) or  the [SPMF Server Web client](https://github.com/philfv9/spmf-server-webclient).
+Currently, the SPMF server can be used with the [SPMF Server Python CLI and GUI clients](https://github.com/philfv9/spmf-server-pythonclient) or  the [SPMF Server Web client](https://github.com/philfv9/spmf-server-webclient).

 ## Documentation